 - Cooking tips for using a slow cooker, pressure cooker (Instant Pot), air fryer and convection oven are in the article.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
-We included 8 ounces of turkey and 8 ounces of pork for the meatballs.
+We included 8 ounces of turkey and 8 ounces of pork for the calculations.